juzhyo/Agak/README.md

 # Roadmap
-Agaration is very much still a work-in-progress.
+The program is very much still a work-in-progress.
 Hopefully more functions will be added soon.
 Some of the functions that are in consideration are:

 + Live laser positioning control